podman-desktop/extension-podman-quadlet/README.md

 ![quadlet-list.png](images/quadlet-list.png)

+## Install

+You can install the Podman Quadlet Extension from the extension page and use `ghcr.io/axel7083/pd-extension-quadlet:latest`.
+See the instruction on [How to install an extension](https://podman-desktop.io/docs/extensions/install)

+### Requirements

+- Podman version 5 and above

 ## Generating Quadlets

 This extension will allow you to list, generate, enable and delete podman quadlet in a given Podman Machine.